anb-sree/The-Movie-Catalog/README.md

 ## About

 CineHive is built to mimic a streaming service experience using a modern frontend framework and a real backend.
-Features include user authentication using JWTs (cookies), TMDB-powered content fetching, movie/TV toggles, protected routes, and Zustand state management.
+Features include user authentication using JWTs (cookies), TMDB-powered content fetching, movie/TV show toggles, protected routes, and Zustand state management.

 ---